8rents/ssh/README.md

 #### **Fingerprinting Keys**

-Using a one way hashing algorithm.
-We can make a fingerprint of a key. **One way hashing algorithms will always produce a unique output for every unique input**.
+Using a one way hashing algorithm, e can make a fingerprint of a key. **One way hashing algorithms will always produce a unique output for every unique input**.
 If they produce two same outputs for two different inputs (or vice a versa), this would be called a **hash collision** and render the algorithm obsolete.

 ***More on this later...***